hirwacedric123/kicks_life_final/RENDER_QUICK_START.md

 - [x] Created `build.sh` script
 - [x] Created `render.yaml` for automated deployment
 - [x] Environment variables documented in `env.example.txt`
+- [x] Using SQLite (data will reset on restart - see warning below)

+## ⚠️ Important: Database Warning

+**This deployment uses SQLite which resets when the service restarts!**
+- All data (users, posts, etc.) will be lost on restart/redeploy
+- Suitable for testing and demos only
+- For production, add PostgreSQL (see DEPLOYMENT.md)

 ## Fastest Way to Deploy (5 minutes)